 Second drawing:

-1.5 Inpainting Results Link to heading
+1.5 Inpainting Results #

 Three different inpainting scenarios:

-1.6 Text-Conditional Image Translation Link to heading
+1.6 Text-Conditional Image Translation #

 Progressive translations guided by text prompts:

-1.7 Creative Applications Link to heading
+1.7 Creative Applications #

-Visual Anagrams Link to heading
+Visual Anagrams #

 Created three sets of optical illusions that show different images when flipped:

-Hybrid Images Link to heading
+Hybrid Images #

 Images that reveal different content at different viewing distances:

-Technical Implementation Notes Link to heading
+Technical Implementation Notes #

 Throughout the project, I implemented several key algorithms: